-Vacation accrual is effective immediately upon hire.
-Vacation leave can be used in one-hour increments.
+Vacation is effective immediately upon hire.
+Vacation leave can be used in half-day and full-day increments, with the exception of Clinic Faculty, which will be used in 6 hour increments.
 Vacation will be earned as follows based upon years of service.
-Note: Employees must use available personal and vacation days before entering a non-paid status.